-The ASLC Senate consists of six student senators from each class, as well as representatives from communities of color, the queer community, the international student community, the student-athlete community and the Feminist Student Union.
-Liaisons from other student groups and communities are also present.
+The ASLC Senate is an at-large body of 10 senators, in which each position is open to all undergraduates, as well as representatives from communities of color, the queer community, the international student community, the student-athlete community, the Disabled Student Union, and the Feminist Student Union.
 All students are encouraged to attend open meetings.

-The ASLC Cabinet comprises the president, vice president, treasurer, student academic affairs board chair, student organizations coordinator, and community service & relations coordinator.
+The ASLC Cabinet comprises the president, vice president, treasurer, student academic affairs board chair, student organizations coordinator, diversity committee chair, and community service and relations coordinator.
 The chief justice, auditor, chief of staff, director of elections, and ASLC Cabinet advisor serve as ex officio members of the Cabinet.

 The Student Academic Affairs Board employs hundreds of student tutors whose services are provided to other students at no cost.
 It also funds student research projects and helps bring scholarly presentations to campus.

-The Community Service and Relations Committee manages public outreach for the ASLC by working closely with student organizations to increase accessibility for underrepresented students; supports Lewis & Clark service initiatives through funding, guidance, and empowerment of various on-campus programs; and organizes forums, events and activities aimed at community-building.
+The Community Service and Relations Committee manages public outreach for the ASLC; supports Lewis & Clark service initiatives through funding, guidance, and empowerment of various on-campus programs; and organizes forums, events, and activities aimed at community-building.